Troydavisinf/offHoldDetection/README.md

 # offHoldDetection

-The following repository contains the script to live transcribe using the faster_whisper AI model and then feed it to an ollama model (llama3.1) to detect whether or not there is someone on the phone or not.
+The following repository contains the script to live transcribe using the faster_whisper AI model and then feed it to an ollama model (llama3.1 in this case) to detect whether or not there is someone on the phone or not.

 <br />